ekamperi/ekamperi.github.io/_posts/2020-07-13-sum-divergent-series.md

 Which is pretty close to the precise solution $$x=0.754878$$.

-## Pade approximation of exponential function
+## Pade approximation of the exponential function
 Let's, for the fun of it, calculate the Pade approximation of the exponential function $$\text{exp}(x)$$!
 First, we need to write $$\text{exp}(x)$$ as a power series $$A(x)$$:

 {% highlight mathematica %}